 Ingushetia

 Hidden in the shadow of neighoring Chechnya, the little Republic of Ingushetia is a gem in the North Caucasus mountains.
-Ingush people, known as Ghalghay in their own language are part of the Nakh-Caucasian group and speak their own language.
+Ingush people, known as Ghalghay in their own language are part of the Nakh-Caucasian group and speak a Nakh language similar to chechen.

 They lived in the lowland before the Mongol invasions in the 14th century and built the famous Vainakh towers (smiliar to those found in Svaneti & Tusheti in Georgia) to protect themselves.
 The 1944 deportation of the entire Chechen – Ingush population by Stalin to Kazakhstan put an end to their way of life in the mountains.